BradleyParkerDev/express-server/README.md

 # Express Server

 This is a TypeScript-based Express server skeleton that can be used as a starting point for new projects.
-It includes basic middleware setup, routing, and error handling.
+It includes a basic middleware setup, routing, and error handling.

 ## Overview